matrix-org/matrix.org/implementation-guides/client/src/e2e.md

 keys as a JSON object, so you will need to parse the JSON.
 The identity keys are placed in a new JSON object that includes the user ID and device ID, and it is then signed by the device's Curve25519 fingerprint key.
-The signature is then added to the JSON object, and it is uploaded to the server using the [`POST /keys/upload`](https://spec.matrix.org/v1.1/client-server-api/#post_matrixclientv3keysupload) endpoint.
+The signature is then added to the JSON object (using the method given in the [Signing JSON](https://spec.matrix.org/unstable/appendices/#signing-json) section of the spec), and it is uploaded to the server using the [`POST /keys/upload`](https://spec.matrix.org/v1.1/client-server-api/#post_matrixclientv3keysupload) endpoint.